 Jody and I visited a youth detention facility to teach.
-It’s beautiful spring day and we’re in this gray building with bars in the window.
+It’s a beautiful spring day, and we’re in this gray building with bars in the window.
 People are walking around with guns, and the warden says to us, “You have one hour to give these child criminals a bit of hope.”
-We hadn’t practiced anything in preparation for this, but we begin anyway.
+We hadn’t practiced anything in preparation for this, but we began anyway.

 The dancers we’d brought with us get up and say, “Okay, we’re going to dance the dance of flowing water.
 Water flows.
 You can’t stop water.
 It doesn’t get interrupted, so we’re going to be the way.”
 The dancers started dancing, and I’m thinking “Oh boy, these kids are not gonna buy this.”
 Well, let me tell you.
 By the end of the hour, we had every single one of those hardened, sometimes violent, child criminals up and dancing.
 At the end of the hour, tears were just streaming from my eyes.
 We were dancing our ways not necessarily out of physical prisons, but personal ones, and that was very powerful for everyone involved.

 Forgetting our mythologies

 People are the only animals that think about things that don’t exist, so we make up stories.
 These stories take up a lot of brainpower.
 Nature takes those extraneous thoughts and just sucks them out like a sponge.
 That’s why we experience such peace in nature.
 That’s why we connect with cats and dogs–they talk to us but in that deeper language.
 This is what music is.
 Dance, animals, a snowstorm, a sunny day in the desert–all take these mythologies that we build out of us and turn us back into something more peaceful.
 And that’s something incredibly powerful.